Almarranz/Libralato_data/README.md

 # Aproach B: it consists in dividing the data in 4 bigger section and diviede each section in smaller section and look for the clusters.
 IN PROGRESS
 ___
 5. sections_A_to_D.py.
 Divide the data in the most obvious 4 sections and stores them in four lists.
 This are the star the matched the GNS (from match_w_GNS.py.), not yet trimmed in velocity or color
-6. dbs_kernel_subsecA.py. divides each section in subsections.
+6. dbs_kernel_subsecA.py.(A to D) divides each section in subsections.
 Runs dbscan with the kernel method and stores common clusters in common folders'
+7. BAN_dbs_kernel_subsecA.py.(A to B for now).
+DO the same thing.
+8. candidates_plotting.py (and BAN_candidates_plotting.py).
+Put toghter and plots all clusters found by dbs_kernel_subsecA.py (or BAN_dbs_kernel_subsecA) adn plot them
+9. Lib_vs_Ban_comp.py.
+Uses the folder geneated by step 8 (or any other folder with files containing cluster information for that matter) for plotting together (in 5D space) cluster closer that certain separation